Review iZotope Ozone 12

 Final Verdict

 All things considered, Ozone 12 proves itself as a mastering suite that works for beginners, advanced producers, and professionals alike.
-The AI-driven Master Assistant is more reliable than ever, and with the new Custom Flow you finally get real influence over the process: deciding which modules are used, how intense the processing should be, and how closely the result matches your intent.
-This makes every master feel more personal and less like a generic preset.
+The AI-driven Master Assistant is more reliable than ever.
+With the new Custom Flow you finally get real influence over the process.
+You decide which modules are used, how intense the processing should be, and how closely the result matches your intent.

 What excites me most are the new modules.
 The IRC-5 mode in the Maximizer lets me reach competitive loudness without the pumping and artifacts that were common in Ozone 11 – a massive improvement.
 And the Stem EQ is simply unique: being able to refine vocals, drums, or bass inside a stereo file changes what’s possible in real-world mastering.
 Combined with the flexibility of Bass Control and the safety net of Unlimiter, Ozone 12 covers situations no other suite handles this smoothly.